Interval graph: Applications

 The mathematical theory of interval graphs was developed with a view towards applications by researchers at the RAND Corporation's mathematics department, which included young researchers—such as Peter C. Fishburn and students like Alan C. Tucker and Joel E. Cohen—besides leaders—such as Delbert Fulkerson and (recurring visitor) Victor Klee.
 Cohen applied interval graphs to mathematical models of population biology, specifically food webs.

 Interval graphs are used to represent resource allocation problems in operations research and scheduling theory.
 In these applications, each interval represents a request for a resource (such as a processing unit of a distributed computing system or a room for a class) for a specific period of time.
 The maximum weight independent set problem for the graph represents the problem of finding the best subset of requests that can be satisfied without conflicts.
 See interval scheduling for more information.

 An optimal graph coloring of the interval graph represents an assignment of resources that covers all of the requests with as few resources as possible; it can be found in polynomial time by a greedy coloring algorithm that colors the intervals in sorted order by their left endpoints.

 Other applications include genetics, bioinformatics, and computer science.
 Finding a set of intervals that represent an interval graph can also be used as a way of assembling contiguous subsequences in DNA mapping.
 Interval graphs also play an important role in temporal reasoning.

 Interval completions and pathwidth

 If $G$ is an arbitrary graph, an interval completion of $G$ is an interval graph on the same vertex set that contains $G$ as a subgraph.
 The parameterized version of interval completion (find an interval supergraph with k additional edges) is fixed parameter tractable, and moreover, is solvable in parameterized subexponential time.

 The pathwidth of an interval graph is one less than the size of its maximum clique (or equivalently, one less than its chromatic number), and the pathwidth of any graph $G$ is the same as the smallest pathwidth of an interval graph that contains $G$ as a subgraph.

+Combinatorial enumeration

+The number of connected interval graphs on $n$ unlabeled vertices, for $n=1, 2, 3, \dots$, is: